 Course Substitution and Course Waiver

-Based on prior coursework taken for credit, professional training and experiences, or current memorandum of understanding between an educational/research institution and Pacific University, students may apply for a course substitution or course waiver in place of a required course.
+Based on prior coursework taken for credit, professional training and experiences, or a current memorandum of understanding between an educational/research institution and Pacific University, students may apply for a course substitution or course waiver in place of a required course.
 A maximum of one-third of the course credit requirement for the degree may be satisfied by course substitution or waiver.
-Exceptions may be made by the VSG Committee.
-Application for a course substitution and waiver must be submitted to the Director of the VSG Program, and be approved by the Dean of Academic Programs.
+Exceptions may be made by the Vision Science Graduate (VSG) Committee.
+Application for a course substitution and waiver must be submitted to the Director of the VSG Program and approved by the Associate Dean of Academic Programs.

 |Code||Course Name||Cr.||By||Code||Course Name||Cr.|